intercom/minicom-public/README.md

 🥳 If those worked, well done!
 You're all set for the interview!

-🤔 If not, something might be off... but don't worry, this is not part of a test!
-We'll be able to help you set up on the day of the interview.
+🤔 If not, please let us know ahead of the interview.
+We want to make sure you have it all set up before the interview day.

 ## About this project